GoogolDKhan/AI-ZORO/README.md

 ```
 ### Note

-- To use email account to send email, please turn on Less secure app access on your gmail account
+- To use your email account to send an email, please turn on Less secure app access on your Gmail account

-## Know more about project
+## Know more about the project

 #### What is pyttsx3?